Shembe Gathering at Judea near Eshowe. 15th October – 1st November 2020

 As well as the yearly gathering, each year the Shembes gather at Judea to pay their respects to their predecessors on the 19th of December.
 This is part of their Shembe Zulu culture.

-Zululand Eco-Adventures have been attending this celebration for over 15 years, and invites you to join us on this unique cultural experience.
-Tours leave daily from The George Hotel and Zululand Backpackers in Eshowe.
+Zululand Eco-Adventures have been attending this celebration for over 20 years, and invite you to join us on this unique cultural experience.
+Tours leave daily from Sugar Hill Manor and Zululand Backpackers in Eshowe.
 Special meetings can be arranged (Please ask in advance!)